fossabot/GiG.Core/docs/GiG.Core.Messaging.Kafka.md

 ```

-To consume the Producer, inject the KafkaProducer you registered earlier.
+To consume the Producer, inject the KafkaProducer<TKey, TValue>, and pass the message to the ProduceAsync method.

 ```csharp
 public class PersonService